 There’s only room for one open world, co-op Tom Clancy game on this list, and sorry, The Division; you’re not it.
-The bestselling game of 2017 to date as of the August NPD, Ghost Recon: Wildlands is almost excessively generous with its dramatically beautiful Bolivian landscape, endless list of things for you and your buddies to get up to, and countless combinations of gear and ability to bring to each new encounter if you’re the experimenting type.
+On of the bestselling games of 2017, Ghost Recon: Wildlands is almost excessively generous with its dramatically beautiful Bolivian landscape, endless list of things for you and your buddies to get up to, and countless combinations of gear and ability to bring to each new encounter if you’re the experimenting type.

 Wildlands may not have the always-on mindset of your Divisions and your Destiny 2s, but to some people that’s a mark in its favour.
 Ubisoft’s trademark open world checklist gameplay may not precisely respect your time, but at leats it doesn’t throw a fit if your NAT settings are a little over eager, or demand you grind away in the name of RNGesus all the livelong day.
 An only slightly more connected twist on a classic formula, scratching the itch in a dry spell between Far Cry and Assassin’s Creed releases.